tejasvi/xapian-gsoc-proposal/proposal.rst

 **Why have you chosen this particular project?**

 For one, this project involves application of the academic research, something I relish.
-Besides, integration of WordNet in Xapian has potential to extend it beyond conventional use cases and improve upon exting ones.
+Besides, integration of WordNet in Xapian has potential to extend it beyond conventional use cases and improve upon existing ones.

 **Who will benefit from your project and in what ways?**

 Out of seven billion people only five percent of them speak english natively.
-Moreover there are only one billion total english speakers while more than 50 percent web content is in english language.
-This creates a language barrier for rest six billions to access majority of information as their vocabulary is not evolved enough to frame their query efectively.
+Moreover, there are only one billion total english speakers while more than 50 percent web content is in english language.
+This creates a language barrier for rest six billions to access majority of information as their vocabulary is not evolved enough to frame their query efffectively.

 WordNet integration will facilitate such people by adding more flexibility to interpretation of certain queries in particular.